N. T. Wright’s Kingdom Translation of John 3:1-17 (with modifications)

 from N. T. Wright’s The Kingdom New Testament: A Contemporary Translation (HarperOne, 2011)

 1There was a man of the Pharisees called Nicodemus, a ruler of the Judaeans.
 2He came to Jesus by night.
 “Rabbi,” he said to him.
 “We know that you’re a teacher who’s come from God.
 Nobody can do these signs that you’re doing, unless God is with him.”

-14″So, just as Moses lifted up the snake in the desert, in the same way the son of man must be lifted up, 15so that everyone who trusts in him may share in the life of God’s new age.
-16This, you see, is how much God loved the world: enough to give his only, special son, so that everyone who trusts in him should not be lost but should share in the life of God’s new age.
+14“So, just as Moses lifted up the snake in the desert, in the same way the son of man must be lifted up, 15so that everyone who trusts in him may share in the life of God’s new age.
+16This, you see, is how God loved the world: by giving his only, special son, so that everyone who trusts in him should not be lost but should share in the life of God’s new age.
 17After all, God didn’t send the son into the world to judge the world, but so that the world could be saved by him.”

 Notes: I changed the word “condemn” [krisis] to “judge” in vs. 17, and the four instances of “believe(s)” [pisteō] to “trust(s).”
 Also, I modified the translation of houtōs in v.
 16 to reflect the manner in which God loved the world (‘this is how’), not the amount (‘so much’).
 The other modifications from standard readings – such as rendering zōēn aiōnion, “eternal life,” as “life of God’s new age” – are N. T. Wright’s. — Paul Nuechterlein